 You may not be aware, but there are millions of bacteria living inside your gut.
 This bacteria is also known as your microbiome or your gut flora.
 Everyone’s microbiome is unique to them and is shaped by many factors including our genetics and DNA.
-Studies on twins have shown that family members share common gut flora which could affect how much body weight we gain and where we store it.
+Studies1 on twins have shown that family members share common gut flora which could affect how much body weight we gain and where we store it.

 Our microbiomes are important because they help to keep our immune systems healthy and keep disease at bay.
 The key is to strike a balance between good and bad bacteria that live in the gut.
-Researchers say that when the bacteria becomes out of balance, it can cause health issues which may lead to an increased risk of conditions like heart disease, cancer and type 2 diabetes.
+Researchers2 say that when the bacteria becomes out of balance, it can cause health issues which may lead to an increased risk of conditions like heart disease, cancer and type 2 diabetes.

-On the Huffington Post blog, Raphael Kellman, MD author of The Microbiome Diet explains: “When your microbiome is balanced, you have a terrific ally that keeps your body healthy, promoting good digestion, clear thinking, balanced mood, and glowing overall health.
+On the Huffington Post3 blog, Raphael Kellman, MD author of The Microbiome Diet explains: “When your microbiome is balanced, you have a terrific ally that keeps your body healthy, promoting good digestion, clear thinking, balanced mood, and glowing overall health.
 When your microbiome goes out of balance, however, you risk such symptoms as brain fog, depression, anxiety, bad skin and insomnia — and, down the road, obesity, diabetes, and cancer.”

 How does your diet affect the microbiome?

 So, to keep our microbiomes healthy, a varied diet is essential.
-Researchers believe that a diverse diet leads to a diverse microbiome that is able to deal with any bacteria that is harmful to your health.
+Researchers6 believe that a diverse diet leads to a diverse microbiome that is able to deal with any bacteria that is harmful to your health.

 What is a microbiome diet?